cudmore/PyMapManager/docs/docs/install-server.md

 <IMG SRC="../img/mmserver_leaflet2.png">

-## Important
+## Download

 To run the server locally, you need some data!
 Example data can be downloaded from the PyMapManager-Data repository.
-The first thing to do is to clone the [PyMapManager][pymapmanager] and the [PyMapManager-Data][pymapmanager-data] repositories.
+The first thing to do is to clone both the [PyMapManager][pymapmanager] and the [PyMapManager-Data][pymapmanager-data] repositories.

 	git clone https://github.com/cudmore/PyMapManager.git
 	git clone https://github.com/mapmanager/PyMapManager-Data.git

 This should put both PyMapManager and PyMapManager-Data in the same directory, for example:

-	/User/me/PyMapManager
-	/User/me/PyMapManager-Data
+	/User/joe/PyMapManager
+	/User/joe/PyMapManager-Data

 ## Running the server.

+## 1) Using Python

 Simplest case is to use `python mmserver.py` and you should be up in no time.
-This does have limitations in that the server is run as a single thread/worker.
-Repeated requests, as occur when scrolling linked images, will cause the server to choke.
-Don't worry, you won't break anything, it will just be slow.
-This is why using the provided Docker and running behind a proper [nginx][nginx]+[uwsgi][uwsgi] web-sever is way better.

-## 1) Using `python mmserver.py`
+	# install pymapmanager
+	pip install PyMapManager/
+	# install required server libraries
+	pip install -r PyMapManager/app/requirements.txt

+	# run the server
 	cd PyMapManager/app
 	python mmserver.py

 Point your browser to `http://localhost:5000` and have fun browsing.

+## 2) Using the Docker container

+Running the server from within a Docker container has lots of benefits.
+First off, the Docker container spins up a proper [nginx][nginx] web server and runs multiple copies of the python code in mmserver.py.
+With this system, the server is really responsive even when multiple requests are coming in fast as happens when images are scrolled.

+To get started, download and install [Docker Community Edition (CE)][docker ce].

 ## 2.1) Using docker-compose

 If you want to run the server inside a [Docker][docker] container, the easiest option is to use `docker-compose`.
 Using this technique makes a very efficient production level server and is exactly what we are using at [http://cudmore.duckdns.org](http://cudmore.duckdns.org).

-### Setup

-In `docker-compose.yml`, change the path `/Users/cudmore/Dropbox/PyMapManager-Data` to the full path to your local copy of `PyMapManager-Data`.
-This little hoop is due to a bug in Docker and will be fixed.

-    volumes:
-      - /Users/cudmore/Dropbox/PyMapManager-Data:/PyMapManager-Data

 ### Build

 	cd PyMapManager
-	docker-compose build
+	docker-compose build # this will take a few minutes the first time it is run

 ### Run